Protocol, Regulations and Customs for

 - United States Army Commendation Medal

 Note: ** Restricted Wear.
 The level of approval granted by the Sovereign which allows for an award to be worn only on specified occasions.
-Most of the awards which are approved for restricted wear only are foreign awards.
+Most of the awards which are approved for restricted wear are foreign awards.
 Where restricted permission has been given the insignia may be worn on the following occasions:

 - in the presence of any member of the Royal Family or Head of State of the country concerned;